Batyoaron/thm-writeups/dav/writeup.md

 <hr>
 <h3> 2.
 Task: root flag </h3>

-Running the command "sudo -l" shows us that i can run cat as root without Password
+Running the command "sudo -l" showed that i can run the cat command as root without Password
 ```
 www-data@ubuntu:/tmp$ sudo -l
 Matching Defaults entries for www-data on ubuntu: